Mississauga Economic Update: A Presentation to Budget Committee

 and aligned efforts across the sector by establishing the Inclusive Life Sciences Collaboration

 There is still a long way to go to achieve our goals.
-Still, within its first year, the EDC made progress in accelerating and creating change in the member organizations and across the sector.
+However, the EDC has made progress in accelerating and creating change in the member organizations and across the sector.

-Build strategic operations to drive equity, diversity and inclusion.
+Continue building strategic operations to drive equity, diversity and inclusion

 Explore the following resources available including the equity and diversity strategic charter, sector profiles, support programs, incentives and more.